Sunderbraze/dt-exchange/README.md

 ACS = All Characters & Stores

--Lazy edit of the Armoury Exchange addon, loads and displays all stores from all characters at once -Works best with Custom Filters applied, otherwise you'll be scrolling through a pretty long list of items, which defeats the purpose
+- Lazy edit of the Armoury Exchange addon, loads and displays all stores from all characters at once
+- Works best with Custom Filters applied, otherwise you'll be scrolling through a pretty long list of items, which defeats the purpose

 ## [Chrome Extension](https://chrome.google.com/webstore/detail/armoury-exchange/hcjihmkcnjkfkaeebhnpjcnnibpoolgc) | [Firefox Addon](https://addons.mozilla.org/en-GB/firefox/addon/armoury-exchange/)